CiscoDevNet/intersight-powershell/docs/Set-IntersightPowerPolicy.md

 ```

 ### -AllocatedBudget
-Sets the Allocated Power Budget of the System (in Watts).
+Sets the Allocated Power Budget of the Chassis (in Watts).
 This field is only supported for Cisco UCS X series Chassis.

 ```yaml
 Type: long